kubecost/docs/kubecost-cloud-request-right-sizing.md

 * Profile: Refers to the type of environment.
 The selected value for Profile may restrict you from customizing certain other values.
   * Production: Stable container activity, will provide some extra space for potential spikes in activity.
   * Development: Container can tolerate small amount of instability, will run somewhat close to capacity.
-  * High availability: Container should avoid instability at all costs, will size cluster with lots of extra space to account for unexpected spikes in activity.
+  * High availability: Container should avoid instability at all costs, will size container with lots of extra space to account for unexpected spikes in activity.
 * CPU/RAM target utilization: These can be set to limit recommended utilization of resources below a percentage threshold.
 * CPU/RAM percentile: Percentage of data points that will be sampled within your window range.
 Outlier data will be filtered out when determining recommendations.
 * Add Filters: Filter the table of namespaces/controllers to be equal or not equal to values of one or several different categories such as cluster, label, or pod.
 For example, if you want to only see namespace/cluster pairs within the namespace kube-system, select _Namespace_ from the first dropdown, select _Equals_ from the second dropdown, then provide the value "kube-system" in the text box.
 Select the plus icon to confirm your filter.
 Multiple filters can be applied.